bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Honor /robots.txt (TODO: and potentially the non-standard ./robots.txt ?)
 * Introduce feed metadata for declaring robot crawling preferences.
 This is separate from #poll_frequency #incremental_updates
 * Revisiting within 24 hours would be undesirable.
-If the "refresh" property exists, its value must also be considered as a lower bound.
+If the Yarnd "refresh" property exists, its value must also be considered as a lower bound.
 * Set a unique and versioned client identifier within the user agent along with a contact to the robot operator
 * Load balance based on #poll_quota #backup_accounts #mirroring
 * Honor #feed_deletion #redaction #forked_message_correction